Genetic studies on Sami: mtDNA

 Classification of the Sami mtDNA lineages revealed that the majority are clustered in a subset of the European mtDNA pool.
-The two haplogroup V and U5b dominate, between them accounting for about 89% of the total.
+The two haplogroups haplogroup V and haplogroup U5b dominate, between them accounting for about 89% of the total.
 This gives the Sami regions the highest level of haplogroups V and U5b thus far found.
 Both haplogroups V and U5b are spread at moderate frequencies across Europe, from Iberia to the Ural Mountains.
 Haplogroups H, D5 and Z represent most of the remaining averaged total.
 Overall 98% of the Sami mtDNA pool is encompassed within haplogroups V, U5b, H, Z, and D5.
 Local frequencies among the Sami vary.